mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

  - How do I define time?
 What are trends?
 What are seasonal patterns?
  - Forecasting Model - Exponential Smoothing(ETS), AutoRegressive Integrated Moving Average(ARIMA)

+### Attributes of a Time Series
+ - It's over a continuous time interval
+ - There are sequential measurements across that interval
+ - There is equal spacing between every two consecutive measurements
+ - Each time unit within the time interval has at most one data point